yousufmiah/MarkDown/README.md

 ```
 <details>
-    <summary>About Jubaer Ahmad</summary>
+    <summary>About Yousuf</summary>

  # His education

- Jubaer Ahmad is a full stack web developer.
+Yousuf is a full stack web developer.
- He love to teach people, he is expart in javascript, php and markdown
+ He like javascript and markdown
 </details>
 ```

 **Example**

 <details>
-    <summary>About Jubaer Ahmad</summary>
+    <summary>About Yousuf </summary>

  # His education

- Jubaer Ahmad is a full stack web developer.
+ Yousuf is a full stack web developer.
- He love to teach people, he is expart in javascript, php and markdown
+ He like javascript and markdown
 </details>

 [Go to top:arrow_up: ](#top)